-Vincristine sulfate is an effective, safe and convenient chemotherapeutical agent for TVT treatment which provides the greatest survival rate and best response as a single agent compared to multichemotherapy (DAS; DAS, 2000; GANGULY et al., 2013).
-In this study, the response to vincristine treatment was considered satisfactory, since 95,8% of the subjects achieved complete remission of the tumor.
-Similar findings were reported by Nak et al. (2005) after two to seven sessions of weekly chemotherapy using vincristine sulfate at 0,025 mg kg-1, where full remission was accomplished in 84% cases.
-Calvert et al. (1982) and Harmelin et al, (1995) also described the use of these dosages.
+Vincristine sulfate is an effective, safe and convenient chemotherapeutical agent for TVT treatment which provides the greatest survival rate and best response as a single agent compared to multi-chemotherapy (DAS; DAS, 2000; GANGULY et al., 2013).
+In this study, the response to vincristine treatment was considered satisfactory, since 95,8% of the subjects achieved to seven sessions of weekly chemotherapy using vincristine sulfate at 0,025 mg kg-1, where full remission was accomplished in 84% cases.